 About the Authors

-Sarah Bolling Mancini, a contributing author, is of-counsel with NCLC, focusing on foreclosures and mortgage lending, and also is an attorney in the Home Defense Program of Atlanta Legal Aid.
+Sarah Bolling Mancini, contributing author, is of-counsel with NCLC, focusing on foreclosures and mortgage lending, and also is an attorney in the Home Defense Program of Atlanta Legal Aid.
 She clerked for the Honorable Amy Totenberg, U.S. District Court for the Northern District of Georgia.
-She is a co-author of Georgia Real Estate Finance and Foreclosure Law.
+She is co-author of NCLC’s Mortgage Servicing and Loan Modifications and a contributing author to NCLC’s Home Foreclosures, Mortgage Lending, and Fair Credit Reporting, as well as a co-author of Georgia Real Estate Finance and Foreclosure Law.

 Alys I. Cohen, contributing author, is a staff attorney in NCLC’s Washington office, a contributing author to Consumer Credit Regulation and Credit Discrimination, and was co-author of Stop Predatory Lending.
 Formerly, she was an attorney in the Federal Trade Commission’s Bureau of Consumer Protection, Division of Financial Practices.